 • The range of powers the court has to make an order

-What age can a child choose where to live?
+What age can a child choose which parent to live with?

 Contact us for further information or advice.